yutongshen/RL-DoubleDQN-PrioritizedReplay/README.md

 - This diagram tell us the agent had learned that it want to push right if speed is positive, conversely, it will want to push left.
 But the blue (push right) area is larger than red (push left) at right hand side, because the agent knows the goal is not far.

 ### Summary
+- When we change the batch size
+  - As the batch size increases, double DQN without prioritized experience replay will be more stable (with lower standard deviation).
+  - However, double DQN with prioritized experience replay remains stable throughout.
+- When we change the learning rate
+  - Although the uniform sampling agent will get higher standard deviation sometime, overall,  As the learning rate increases, both its average reward are higher.
 - Prioritized experience replay is better than uniform sampling
   - **More robust**:
     - In a prioritized experience replay agent, all new transitions arrive without a known TD-error, so we put them at maximal priority in order to guarantee that all experience is seen at least once.
 But uniform sampling agent is not so lucky, maybe some important transitions leave replay memory without update.Therefor, its performance will get higher standard deviation sometime.